nibinmg/jet_cs_airflow/README.md

 ## Getting Started with Airflow

-Follow these steps to set up the project for the first time:
+Follow these steps to set up the Airflow for the first time:

 1. **Clone the repository**
    ```bash